-- The Minnesota Department of Transportation set a preliminary statewide goal in 2021 for a 20% Vehicle Miles Traveled reduction statewide and per capita by 2050. - The California State Transportation Agency (CaISTA) released a plan to use infrastructure development to reduce Vehicle Miles Traveled including: developing new ways to mitigate increases in VMT from highway projects; leveraging transportation funding to incentivize low-VMT land use policies; and converting underutilized highways into multimodal boulevards.
+- The Minnesota Department of Transportation set a preliminary statewide goal in 2021 for a 20% Vehicle Miles Traveled reduction statewide and per capita by 2050. - The California State Transportation Agency (CalSTA) released a plan to use infrastructure development to reduce Vehicle Miles Traveled including: developing new ways to mitigate increases in VMT from highway projects; leveraging transportation funding to incentivize low-VMT land use policies; and converting underutilized highways into multimodal boulevards.

-- The National Conference of State Legislatures has a State Road Usage Charge Toolkit. - Smart Growth America has a report entitled, Driving Down Emissions: Transportation, Land Use, and Climate Change. - ChangeLab Solutions reports on How Measuring Vehicle Miles Traveled Can Promote Health Equity. - The Department of Transportation created a Handbook for Estimating Transportation Greenhouse Gases for Integration into the Planning Process, a resource library on Mileage-based User Fees (VMT Fees), and a fact sheet on VMT Per Capita. - The Washington Department of Transportation conducted a study on the Impact of VMT Reduction.
-Strategies on Selected Areas and Groups. - Street Smart cultivated a library of resources on Vehicle Miles Traveled.
+- The National Conference of State Legislatures has a State Road Usage Charge Toolkit. - Smart Growth America: Driving Down Emissions: Transportation, Land Use, and Climate Change. - ChangeLab Solutions reports on How Measuring Vehicle Miles Traveled Can Promote Health Equity. - The Department of Transportation created a Handbook for Estimating Transportation Greenhouse Gases, a resource library on Mileage-based User Fees (VMT Fees), and a fact sheet on VMT Per Capita. - WA Department of Transportation: the Impact of VMT Reduction Strategies on Selected Areas and Groups. - Street Smart cultivated a library of resources on Vehicle Miles Traveled.